 Students who have failed content exams in other teacher preparation programs may apply to change their program of study to special education.
-However, prior to application, students need to have taken one special education class in addition to SPED 319/419, and need to have passed the ICTS Special Education General Curriculum Test.
+However, prior to application, students need to have taken one special education class in addition to SPED 319/419, and need to have passed the ILTS Special Education General Curriculum Test.

-The following courses are required to earn certification and complete the MA in special education.
+The following courses are required to earn licensure and complete the MA in special education.
 SPED 405 and SPED 407 are prerequisites for the program, and may be completed in addition to the 11 required courses, or may be fulfilled at the time of admission through the evaluation of undergraduate or graduate transcripts.

 Practicum in special education is divided into two experiences during the same 15-week term: a five-week internship and a ten-week student teaching placement.
 It is arranged in this way in order to provide an intensive experience for teacher candidates at the preschool, elementary, middle school, and secondary school levels.